glf30/1c-http/assignment/readme.md

 URL extension: `localhost:3000/jokes`

 Select a random joke from the following data, and send it as a response to `localhost:3000/jokes`.
+To get a random item from an array, utilize the `random.js` file inside the helper folder to create a function that will do just that.

 Jokes: